The first email that you send to your new customer pretty much sets the tone for the rest of your email marketing campaign.

 The healthcare professional expects you to be in charge of delivering quality and engaging interactions.
 If you can make their life simpler, they’ll always be eager to know what you’re up to.

-So, go ahead, and tell them how your plans.
+So, go ahead, and tell them what your plans are.
 They’ll be glad to know that you have it all figured out.